 The back of the Vizio 46 5.1.4 is rather straightforward.
 You have a port for the power cables, that need to be routed to the subwoofer, and a universal hole for wall-mounting them.

 The Vizio SB46514-F6 build quality is a noticeable improvement over the smaller version.
-The bar's whole setup is covered by a grill rather than a cheap-feeling fabric.
+The bar's whole setup is covered by a grille rather than a cheap-feeling fabric.
 It feels well-built and durable, with two side metal plates on every part of the setup.

 The Vizio SB46514-F6's stereo frequency response is very good and is quite similar to the SB36512-F6 as well.
 It has a well-extended bass, which is great for action movies or bass-heavy music.
 The rest of the response is very accurate and sounds fairly neutral.